educatorpanda/beautiful-jekyll/_posts/2020-02-28-test-markdown.md

 * Find the Coefficient of Determination (R<sup>2</sup>)
 * Coding (in python) from scratch
 * Coding (in python) using libraries
-* Fun Plotting
+* Applications and Usage

-## Introduction to Simple Linear Regression
+### Introduction to Simple Linear Regression
 As you may have studied in your high school, the relationship between the two different units of Temperature, degrees Fahrenheit (F) and degrees Celsius (C) is known to be:

 ![\Large F= \frac{9}{5}C+32](https://latex.codecogs.com/gif.latex?F%3D%20%5Cfrac%7B9%7D%7B5%7DC&plus;32){: .mx-auto.d-block :}